cybertraining-dsc/fa20-523-337/project/project.md

 #### Outcome of Experiments

-As described in earlier sections, multiple modeling techniques were explored as part of this project like Linear regression, gradient boosting algorithms and linear regression regularization techniques.
+Multiple modeling techniques were explored as part of this project like Linear regression, gradient boosting algorithms and linear regression regularization techniques.
 The techniques were explored with basic parameter setting and based on the outcome of those experiments, the hyper parameters were tuned using grid search to obtain the best estimator evaluated on rmse.
 Also, during grid search K-Fold cross validation of training data was used and the cross validated results were examined through a results table.
 The fit_intercept flag played a significant role resulting in an optimal error.
 As part of the different experimentations that were performed, random forest algorithm was also explored but it suffered performance issues and it seemed like it would require more iterations to converge which is why it was dropped from our results and further exploration.
 Although random forest was not explored, gradient boosting techniques were part of the experimentations and the best rmse from XGBoost.
 The LightGBM regressor was also explored with different parameter settings but it did not produce better rmse score than XGBoost.

 In the case of XGBoost, there was improvement to the rmse score as different tree depths, feature fraction, learning rate, number of children, bagging fraction, sub-sample were explored.
 There was significant improvement to the error metric when these parameters were adjusted in an intuitive way.
 Also, linear regression with regularization techniques were explored and although there was some improvement to the error metric compared to the basic linear regression model they did not perform better than the gradient boosting method that was explored.
 So, based on different explorations and experimentations we are able to reasonably conclude that gradient boosting technique performed better for the given problem setting and generated the best rmse score.
 Based on the evaluation results of XGBoost on the dataset used, the recommendation would be to test the XGBoost model with real time data and the performance of the model can be evaluated in real-time scenario too and additionally, if needed, hyper parameter tuning can be performed on the XGBoost model specifically for the real-time scenario.